CaptainTeemo/CaptainTeemo.github.io/_posts/Learning from books/2015-12-29-Learn-Swift-again.md

 }
 ```

-That's pretty well, but we can do better!
+Looks good, but we can do better!

 ```swift
 if case 18...35 = age {